Architecture Modes

 Admin pageNo admin panel

-Example: grit generate resource Post title:string body:text published:bool creates 3 Go files and injects routes -- that's it.
+Example: grit generate resource Post --fields "title:string,body:text,published:bool" creates 4 Go files (model, service, handler, and a <name>_import.go handler) and injects routes -- that's it.

 Built-in API Endpoints